-The electrical and water supply for both the primary dwelling and guest units will be connected to the municipal system, which traverses the property.
-Council needs to provide electrical and water service points to the ERF in the most efficient manner ensuring the least amount of disturbance (in other words; a location closest to the development footprint).
+The electrical and water supply for both the primary dwelling and Eco-Pods will be connected to the municipal system, which traverses the property.
+Council needs to provide electrical and water service points to the erf in the most efficient manner ensuring the least amount of disturbance (in other words, a location closest to the development footprint).